 Alternative Accounts with Suits Me®

-At Suits Me, we don’t only offer our account holders a Mastercard prepaid card, but an account that comes with a whole variety of banking features so our account holders can manage their money with ease, 24/7, from anywhere in the world.
+At Suits Me®, we don’t only offer our account holders a Mastercard prepaid card, but an account that comes with a whole variety of banking-like features so our account holders can manage their money with ease, 24/7, from anywhere in the world.

-With a Suits Me account, we give our account holders access to online banking, our mobile banking app, the ability to send and receive money in the UK (and internationally via a partner in the Suits Me app) and our exclusive cashback reward programme, where you can get discounts with some of the best retailers across the UK – all you have to do is use your prepaid card to make a purchase and we’ll do the rest!
+With a Suits Me® account, we give our account holders access to an online account, our mobile app, the ability to send and receive money in the UK (and internationally via a partner in the Suits Me® app) and our exclusive cashback reward programme, where you can get discounts with some of the best retailers across the UK – all you have to do is use your prepaid card to make a purchase and we’ll do the rest!

-Opening your Suits Me account takes less than 10 minutes and we don’t run credit checks or ask for proof of address, which is why we accept over 99.8% of all applicants.
+Opening your Suits Me® account takes less than 3 minutes and we don’t run credit checks or ask for proof of address, which is why we accept over 99.8% of all applicants.